Asopao de Gandules

 - Water or stock -- 6 cups

 - Green or red bell peppers, chopped or sliced --3

 - Pigeon peas (gandules), cooked -- 2 cups

 - Pimento-stuffed olives -- 1/4 cup

 - Mix the rice and water together in a large bowl and let it soak while you prepare the rest of the ingredients.

 - Heat the oil in a large pot over medium-high flame.
-Add the onions and peppers and sauté until the onions are translucent.
-Add the garlic and oregano and sauté for another 1-2 minutes.
+Add the onions and peppers and saute until the onions are translucent.
+Add the garlic and oregano and sauté for another 1 or 2 minutes.

-- Add tomatoes and simmer to cook down somewhat, 5-7 minutes.
+- Add tomatoes and simmer to cook down somewhat, 5 to 7 minutes.
 Then stir in the rice and its soaking water and the pigeon peas, olives, capers, cilantro, salt and pepper.
-Bring to a boil, reduce heat to low and simmer for 20-25 minutes, or until the rice is cooked through.
+Bring to a boil, reduce heat to low and simmer for 20 to 25 minutes, or until the rice is cooked through.
 Add water as necessary to keep asopao stew-like.
 Adjust seasoning and serve.

 - Add 1 tablespoon achiote oil if you like for a pleasing color and some extra flavor.